Wisdom and guidance is out there. These techniques are taught to parents in special educational programs, but they are applicable to any parents.

 - Can be gentle and nurturing (with animals, young children)

-- Does well at something (writing, music, athletics)
+- Does well at _______ (writing, music, sports, playing with a sibling)

 - Has never harmed him or herself, talks tough but doesn’t act on it